MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables sending read-only RPC calls before the user has connected to the wallet.
+Enables sending read-only RPC requests before the user has connected to the wallet.
 The value is automatically updated to the wallet chain ID once connected.

 ### enableDebug